All Products

 URI.1 = spiffe://test.client

-The CommonName of the client certificate is test.client, and a new field URI.1 = spiffe://test.client needs to be added to the Subject Alternative Name (SAN) information.
-The spiffe:// prefix is required because the principals field in the ASM authorization policy matches the part after spiffe://.
+The client certificate's CommonName is test.client.
+The Subject Alternative Name (SAN) includes URI.1 = spiffe://test.client.
+The spiffe:// prefix is required because the principals field in an ASM authorization policy matches the portion after spiffe://.

 openssl req -config client.cnf -newkey rsa:2048 -sha256 -nodes -out clientcert.csr -outform PEM